 - Learn.
 Provide training and capacity development to help affected countries cope with current and future crises and avert potential destabilizing conflict and migration.

-- Negotiate.
+- Dialogue.
 Convene water dialogues among key stakeholders at both international and sub-national levels, to try to diffuse tensions and pave the way for solutions.

-Water, peace, and security: Understand – Mobilize – Learn – Negotiate – Act!
+Water, peace, and security: Understand – Mobilize – Learn – Dialogue – Act!

 For more information: contact one of the consortium partners or the overall coordinator IHE Delft: Susanne Schmeier,